Click here to hear any of Rev. Michelle's Sermons

 Welcome to the Unitarian Universalist Church of Spartanburg, a welcoming and affirming congregation that is committed to a love beyond belief!

 We hope you will join us as we worship together on Sundays at 11:00 a.m. and at Wednesday Vespers at 6:30 p.m.
-Lifespan Faith Development opportunities are available before and after church on Sundays and on Wednesdays after Vespers.
+Lifespan Faith Development and other learning opportunities are available before and after church on Sundays and on Wednesdays, afternoon and evening.
 Our programming is rich and diverse and theologically expansive.
 We are a congregation that is committed to social justice and making a difference.
 We aspire to live up to our principles and the affirmation we teach our children: “We are Unitarian Universalists, with open minds, loving hearts, and helping hands.
 Together we care for the earth and work for friendship and peace in our world.”

 Whoever you are, wherever you come from, whomever you love – you are welcome here!